 But what’s really difficult is picking not only the second best NBA players of all time, but how they rank behind MJ.

 Everything from era of play, position, and impact upon the game has to be considered.

 Here are the most viable 16 best NBA players ever that could be the second best NBA player of all-time, in no particular order;

 Kobe Bryant– Career Averages: 25.0 ppg, 5.2 rpg, 4.7 apg

-Bryant is a 18-time all-star, 11-time All NBA first team, 9-time All NBA Defensive first team, led the league in scoring twice, won the MVP award once, two-time Finals MVP, two-time NBA scoring champ, the All-Star Game MVP four times, and has won five NBA titles.
+Bryant is a 18-time all-star, 11-time All NBA first team, 9-time All NBA Defensive first team, led the league in scoring twice, won the MVP award once, two-time Finals MVP, two-time NBA scoring champ, the All-Star Game MVP four times, 1997 NBA Slam Dunk champion, and won five NBA titles.
 HIs numbers 8 and 24 have both been retired by the LA Lakers.

 Wilt Chamberlain– Career Averages: 30.1 ppg, 22.9 rpg, 4.4 apg